A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2020-3419: Cisco Webex Auth Bypass Vulnerability

-CVE-2020-3419 is an authentication bypass flaw in Cisco Webex Meetings Server that allows attackers to join meetings invisibly.
-This article covers the technical details, affected versions, impact, and mitigation.
+CVE-2020-3419 is an authentication bypass flaw in Cisco Webex Meetings Server allowing attackers to join meetings invisibly on participant lists while accessing audio, video, and chat.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2020-3419 Overview

-A critical authentication bypass vulnerability exists in Cisco Webex Meetings and Cisco Webex Meetings Server that allows an unauthenticated, remote attacker to join a Webex session without appearing on the participant list.
-This vulnerability is due to improper handling of authentication tokens by a vulnerable Webex site.
-An attacker could exploit this vulnerability by sending crafted requests to a vulnerable Cisco Webex Meetings or Cisco Webex Meetings Server site.
+CVE-2020-3419 is an authentication bypass vulnerability in Cisco Webex Meetings and Cisco Webex Meetings Server.
+The flaw allows an unauthenticated remote attacker to join a Webex session without appearing on the participant list.
+The vulnerability stems from improper handling of authentication tokens by a vulnerable Webex site.
+An attacker who possesses the meeting join link and password can exploit this issue to silently join sessions while retaining full access to audio, video, chat, and screen sharing.
+This class of issue is tracked as Improper Control of Dynamically-Managed Code Resources [CWE-913].

 Critical Impact